This guide to black and white portraits will give you all the tools you need to create stunning monochrome portrait photos.

 Importantly, black and white portraits can open up a new world of sophisticated cool to your photography.

-Whether you’re a portrait photographer or just someone interested in the simplicity of B&W, you’ll gain plenty of inspiration from this article.
+Whether you’re a black-and-white portrait photographer, someone interested in the simplicity of B&W, or even someone who shoots another type of portrait altogether, you’ll gain plenty of inspiration from this article.

 So let’s get stuck in.